harness/developer-hub/release-notes/platform.md

 Users can assign roles to the default User Group at a specific scope, which becomes the default role for all the users in that group.

-For more information on default User Group, see [Harness Default User Groups](/docs/platform/User-Management/harness-default-user-groups).
+For more information on default User Group, see [Default User Groups](/docs/platform/role-based-access-control/add-user-groups#default-user-groups).

 #### September 7, 2022, version 76619